meleu/my-notes/devops.md

 ## Books

-- Projeto Fênix
-- Manual de DevOps
+- The Phoenix Project, by Gene Kim, Kevin Behr and George Spafford
+- The DevOps Handbook, by Gene Kim, Jez Humble, Patrick Debois, John Willis
-- Continuous Delivery
+- Continuous Delivery, by Dave Farley and Jez Humble
-- Microsserviços Prontos para Produção
+- Production Ready Microservices, by Susan Fowler
+- Web Operations by John Allspaw and Jesse Robbins

 ## Jornada DevOps - Curso Udemy